-The formal potagers I’ve designed with Rooted Garden are often four L-shaped raised beds around a central focal point, and the effect that’s created feels like you’re inside a maze or a special enclosure.
+The formal potagers I’ve designed are often four L-shaped raised beds around a central focal point, and the effect that’s created feels like you’re inside a maze or a special enclosure.
 Potagers can make even large outdoor spaces feel intimate.

 We design all of our garden using raised beds, but potagers also leave a lot of space for creative groupings of containers, oversized pots, statues, and more.

 Tips to Design Your Own Formal Potager Garden